-The design brief was set to creating a scheme based on identified housing needs for spacious 3/4 bed 'bungalow type' houses for both family use.
-As part of the requirements just under 30% of the scheme is required and investigate their potential suitability for new affordable housing in the form of bungalows for the elderly.
+As previous, the design brief was set, creating a scheme based on identified housing needs for spacious 3/4 bed 'bungalow type' houses for family use and also smaller 2 bed houses.
+As part of the planning requirements, just under 30% of the proposed housing will be required to be 'Affordable' and as part of the scheme 6 - 2 bed houses have been incorporated into the plan which will be managed by a local Housing Association-Equity Housing.

-The general desire is to provide a high-quality living environment which is sympathetic to its surroundings and reflects the distinctive characteristics of the area.
+The general desire of the overall scheme, is to provide a high-quality living environment which is sympathetic to its surroundings and reflects the distinctive characteristics of the area.

-The 22 proposed dwellings, based on our client's current requirements, based on a mix of 2 unit types:
+The 22 proposed dwellings, based on our client's current requirements, are based on a mix of 2 unit types:

-- 3 bedroom 5 persons houses @ 125m2 - 2 bedroom 4 person affordable housing units @ 75m2
+- 3 bedroom 5 persons houses @ 101m2 - 2 bedroom 4 person affordable housing units @ 86m2